tigerfarm/work/book/googlespreadsheets/README.md

 + Buy a phone number.
 Here is the Twilio Console link to buy one: https://www.twilio.com/console/phone-numbers/search

-The following script includes an error code, if there was an issue.
+The following script includes error code, if there was an issue.

 ````
 function myFunction() {